Aestial/aestial.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: >
+  :computer: Computer Engineer.
+XR Developer.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>aestial@me.com</p>
+    <p>Greater Philadelphia, 08002</p>

 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Passionate about the [Aesthetics of Video Games](https://www.artstation.com/aestial) :space_invader:

+I consider myself fortunate to be part of this remarkable era of digital innovation and the continuous evolution of computer graphics.
+My journey into the world of technology began with the NES, a console that my dad used as an excuse to introduce me to imported tech.
+Today, I'm just one more individual delving deep into the captivating universe of computer science and application development as an engineer.

+At present, I'm immersed in the development of Mixed Reality applications, working with a variety of devices, including custom peripherals.
+Join me on this exciting journey through my social media channels and explore more on this website.

+Keep up with the latest developments in experimental Human-Machine Interface (HMI) applications by following [my blog](/blog/)! :flying_saucer: